JFoederer/robotframeworkMBT/demo/Titanic/README.md

   * for UNIX based systems it should work out of the box
 * Navigate to your local `demo/Titanic` folder
 * Run: `python run_game.py`
+* A matplotlib window will appear, change focus back to your terminal to play the game.

 ## Project structure